DeFi Guide: The Financial System Without Banks

 Uniswap

-The most well-known decentralized exchange (DEX).
-Here you can trade thousands of different tokens directly from your wallet.
+The most famous decentralized exchange (DEX).
+You can trade thousands of tokens here.

 Aave Logo